louislefevre/information-retrieval-models/README.md

 ### Util
 - FileManager.py - Reads and writes to a given file.
 - TextProcessor.py - Performs text preprocessing on a collection or passage.
-- Plotter.py - Plots the term frequency graph.
+- Plotter.py - Generates a term distribution plot, as well as a parameter report for the collection.
 - Math.py - Various mathematical formula functions.

 ## How to Run